risa2000/vrdocs/docs/fov_calculation.md

 **If you use `hmdq` to calculate the vertical FOV of the headset, do not run it when the headset is in the parallel mode.**

-If you do, you will get incorrect (bigger) value.
+If you do, you can get incorrect (bigger) values.

 ### Valve Index